This post may contain affiliate links. Please read our disclosure policy.

 Kani Salad on a bed of lettuce with spicy sauce in the background.

 We order sushi a ton and our usual go to Japanese restaurant has a wide selection of Japanese items to choose from.
 It’s a good way to try things we wouldn’t normally make at home.
-And, although, my go-to is always a Spicy Tuna Sundae I almost always order the Spicy Kani Salad.
+And, although, my go-to is always a Spicy Tuna Sundae I almost always order the Spicy Kani Salad with a Shrimp Tempura Roll.

 And, although, Kani Salad isn’t a traditional Japanese dish it is served in most American Japanese restaurants so most of you may have already heard about this little gem.
-The main ingredient in this salad is Kani….if you haven’t guessed already.
+The main ingredient in this salad is Kani, or imitation crab meat, if you haven’t guessed already.

 Kani salad is made with very simple ingredients so be sure to find high quality ingredients to maximize the flavor.
 This recipe uses Japanese Mayonnaise (Kewpie Asian Mayonnaise) which is creamier and uses rice vinegar instead of regular distilled white vinegar.